Here is a history of the Battery Exchange. The Tradition continues live on Christmas Eve on Raven Radio, KCAW, Sitka, streaming on www.kcaw.org.

 When my mom was dying and I was flying back from Europe, Brian played her some of the stories while they were waiting for me.
 Mom said “Oh, Richard’s here,” and died.
 I missed seeing Mom by three hours but she thought I was there, and for her, that was enough.
 The last thing Mom heard was a story from the Battery Exchange.

-When she was a girl one young women who grew up in Sitka used to call me on changes in the stories from year to year.
+When one listener who was a young girl when she started listening in Sitka used to call me on changes in the stories from year to year.
 As she got older she realized that stories need to change, to take on lives of their own.
 So this Christmas Eve my Christmas stories get another run.
 They will be the same, they will be different, the facts may change but they will remain true.
 I hope they are also entertaining.

 I hope you add your own stories on Christmas Eve by calling (907) 747-5877, or from our translator communities (800) 478-5877.
 This year we go on the air at 8:00 PM.
 I will open the phones around 8:30 so members of the Sitka Diaspora in tome zones to the East of Sitka can participate.
+We will open them again sometime after 10 PM for more candid conversations about Santa and what he did or didn’t leave.
 Or if you can’t call, leave your Christmas Greetings on the Battery Exchange Facebook Page.

 To see posts from Christmas Markets in Europe and elsewhere, including Sitka, please Click here.